 Credit Support Provider - ISDA Provision

 Related agreements and comparisons

-A 1995 English Law CSA is not a Credit Support Document at all, but a Transaction under the ISDA Master Agreement.
 A 1994 New York law CSA, on the other hand, is a Credit Support Document though.
-Should a Party to the ISDA Master Agreement, where there is a 1994 New York law CSA, be described as a “Credit Support Provider"?
+So should a Party to the ISDA Master Agreement, where there is a 1994 New York law CSA, be described as a “Credit Support Provider"?

 No, sayeth the User’s Guide to the 1994 ISDA CSA (NY law):

-“The meaning of “Credit Support Provider” ... should apply to any person or entity (other than any either party) providing, or a party to, a Credit Support Document delivered on behalf of a particular party.”
+“The meaning of “Credit Support Provider” ... should apply to any person or entity (other than either party) providing, or a party to, a Credit Support Document delivered on behalf of a particular party.”

-Does this mean that a 1994 New York law CSA is a Credit Support Document, but the person providing Credit Support under it is not a Credit Support Provider?
-Or not?
+This means that a New York Law CSA — which is not a Transaction under the ISDA architecture, remember, is a Credit Support Document, but the person providing Credit Support under it — is not a “Credit Support Provider”?